LGN520/farreach-public/docs/netreach-voting-v2.md

 				if new key is added, all GETs/PUTs touch CKVS in server as GET_BE/PUT_BE -> out-of-date value in switch;
 				- NOTE: Forward the first GETs to server if latest = 0 (for read-after-write consistency of populated data)
 			* If exist
-				- Load evicted key from redis, latest
+				- Load evicted key and thread id from redis, latest
 					+ If latest=0
 						- Send evicted key
 					+ If latest=1